What are some common signs you need orthotics?

 1. You have foot pain or swelling

 If you’re experiencing foot pain or swelling during or after simple everyday activities (standing, walking around), it’s time to see a podiatrist.
-You don’t need to live with unnecessary foot pain, and orthotics for feet might solve the problem.
+You don’t need to live with unnecessary foot pain; orthotics for feet might solve the problem.
+Seek advice from a podiatrist for a thorough assessment and personalised recommendations based on your specific pain and symptoms.

-And if orthotics aren’t required?
-Your podiatrist will investigate the cause of your discomfort, and provide advice on correct footwear and appropriate exercises to help get you back on track.
+If orthotics aren’t required, your podiatrist will investigate the cause of your discomfort and provide advice on correct footwear and appropriate exercises to help you get back on track.

 2. You have sharp heel pain

-Sharp heel pain, especially when experienced first thing in the morning, can be a sign of plantar fasciitis.
-(As well as a sign you might need custom orthotics.), which raises the question can orthotics cause plantar fasciitis?
-The answer is no, rather, they can help alleviate it.
-This common foot complaint occurs due to inflammation of the plantar fascia – the thick band of tissue running from your heel bone all the way to your toes.
+Sharp heel pain, especially when experienced first thing in the morning, can signify plantar fasciitis.
+(It is also a sign you might need custom orthotics.)
+This raises the question: Can orthotics cause plantar fasciitis?
+The answer is no; rather, they can help alleviate it.
+This common foot complaint occurs due to inflammation of the plantar fascia—the thick band of tissue running from your heel bone all the way to your toes.

-Supporting the foot’s arch, the plantar fascia acts as a shock absorber.
-It is more susceptible to inflammation if you’re overweight, have tight Achilles, high arches or flat feet, or spend a lot of time standing or wearing high heels.
+The plantar fascia supports the foot’s arch and acts as a shock absorber.
+It is more susceptible to inflammation if you’re overweight, have tight Achilles, high arches, or flat feet, or spend a lot of time standing or wearing high heels.

 3. You have a flat foot or high arch

 Orthotics for flat feet can be particularly beneficial.
-If you have flat feet – with little or no arch – you may experience foot pain or overpronation (inward rolling of the foot).
-Orthotics can help to relieve pressure on the arch, reduce knee pain and reduce rolling.
-Similarly, orthotics may be prescribed in the case of high arches, which can lead to toe issues, corns, calluses, foot pain and ankle instability.
+Different foot types, such as flat feet and high arches, may require different types of orthotics for proper support.
+If you have flat feet—with little or no arch—you may experience foot pain or overpronation (inward rolling of the foot).
+Orthotics can help relieve pressure on the arch, reduce knee pain, and reduce rolling.
+Similarly, orthotics may be prescribed in the case of high arches, which can lead to toe issues, corns, calluses, foot pain, and ankle instability.

 4. You’re having problems with balance or are falling over